 Once you choose your course topics, the Initial Knowledge Check will adjust to support your curriculum.
 Your ALEKS Implementation Manager will then consult on how best to structure your course content and pacing.
 If you are teaching a face-to-face course, you may add more due dates to keep students on pace.
 If you are teaching in a lab, you might pace students based on mastery instead of due dates.

 McGraw-Hill has a dedicated team of experts and a library of online resources to help you get the most out of your ALEKS experience.
 In addition to your local rep, here is what you can expect:

 With traditional online homework systems, you often have to wait for the first exam’s results to see where students are struggling.
-ALEKS works to help you gauge students’ true conceptual understanding of the course concepts in real-time.
+ALEKS works to help you get to know your students better and understand what each student will need to be successful in real time.
 Being able to identify a student’s strengths and weaknesses is critical to capturing their attention, effectively monitoring their progress, and supporting them throughout the entire course.

 ALEKS Insights alert you when students might be at risk of falling behind so you can take immediate action.
 Insights show students who exhibit at least one of four negative behaviors that may require intervention.
 In addition to Insights, you can leverage just-in-time reporting to address the struggles of the class and of individual students in a much more efficient and effective way.

 ALEKS Insights simplify the reporting experience by summarizing four key problematic student behaviors revealed by the ALEKS reports.
 Instructors will receive a weekly email each Sunday evening that lists the students falling into each category and can access the Insights upon login.

 Insights are available via the Instructor Dashboard or the ALEKS Menu.
 Instructors can view Insights across all their sections or one section at a time.